WASHINGTON (AP) — The 2012 election should have been a good one for Democrats running for Congress in North Carolina.

 Shuler was helped by a strong Democratic base in Asheville.
 But following the 2010 Census, Republicans in the legislature carved much of Asheville out of the district.
 Democratic voters were replaced by Republicans to the north and east, making the district solidly Republican.

 Facing a tough re-election campaign, Shuler retired in 2012, and Republican Mark Meadows won the seat with 57 percent of the vote.
+Meadows is expected to easily win re-election in November.

 Asheville, meanwhile, was placed in the 10th District, which is overwhelmingly Republican.
 Rep. Patrick McHenry is in his fifth term representing the district.
 The change made McHenry’s district more Democratic, but not enough to threaten his seat.